-Appendix A lists BIOS POST Error Codes.
-Appendix B and Appendix C provide Windows OS and Other Software Programs Installation Instructions.
+Appendix A provides BIOS POST Error Codes.
+Appendix B and Appendix C list the Windows OS and Other Software Programs Installation Instructions.

 Conventions Used in the Manual

 Special attention should be given to the following symbols for proper installation and to prevent damage done to the components or injury to yourself.